ImpossibleReality/Siffra/README.md

 </div>

 ## Installation
+### Prebuild Binaries

+There are provided prebuilt binaries for all supported platforms in the [Releases tab](https://github.com/ImpossibleReality/Siffra/releases).

 ### Building from source
 To build Siffra from source, you will need to have the following installed:
 - [Rust](https://www.rust-lang.org/tools/install)